mikeshulman/narya/README.md

   op : t → t → t,
 )
 ```
 The trailing comma after the last field is optional.
-(By the lexing rules above, no space is required around the commas.)
+(By the lexing rules above, no space is required around the commas, unless they follow a type that is expressed using a notation that ends with another special ASCII character.)
 Note that later fields can depend on the values of previous fields, by name.
 The names of fields must be identifiers, except that they may not contain periods.

 Although this command may look like it is defining `Magma` to equal a pre-existing type denoted `sig (t:Type, op:t→t→t)`, in fact it declares `Magma` to be a *new* type that didn't previously exist and doesn't reduce to anything else.
 In particular, therefore, declaring another identical-looking type:
 ```